Why Your Charts Don't Get Shared (And Chartr's Do)

 Spend five minutes on r/dataisbeautiful and you’ll notice something that doesn’t make sense.
 A gorgeous, multi-layered D3 visualization with custom projections and interactive tooltips sits at 47 upvotes.
 Three posts down, a plain bar chart with a punchy headline has 15,000.
 The first one took someone a weekend.
 The second probably took 20 minutes.

-This pattern repeats constantly.
-And if you’ve spent years getting good at ggplot2 or D3 or Observable, it feels deeply unfair.
+If you’ve spent years getting good at charting tools, that feels deeply unfair.

 But it’s not random.
 The simple chart communicates a single clear insight.
-The complex one asks the viewer to do the work of finding one.
-And on social media, nobody’s doing that work.
+The complex one asks the viewer to find one.
+On social media, nobody’s doing that work.

 The Complexity Trap